About County of Merced Housing Authority

 How long is the wait at County of Merced Housing Authority?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at County of Merced Housing Authority depend on demand in Merced, funding levels, and your priority status.
+With approximately 3,312 assisted housing units, turnover determines how quickly the list moves.
+The most recent status change we tracked was on April 14, 2026 when the Public Housing list changed from "closed" to "open."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact County of Merced Housing Authority directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?